UNICEF-Led Initiative Targets Leadership Gaps in Nigeria’s Healthcare System

 Kwara State Commissioner for Health, Dr. Amina Ahmed El-Imam, noted that while technical skills are abundant, soft skills remain lacking.

-“We need to translate programmes and policies into meaningful benefits for our people through effective leadership and governance and efficient management,” she said.
+“We need to translate programs and policies into meaningful benefits for our people through effective leadership and governance and efficient management,” she said.

-The Chief Executive Officer of DGI, Dr. Gafar Alawode, described the ELGMC project as interactive and inclusive, involving assessments of leadership, policy development and implementation capacities in the pilot states.
+Dr. Gafar Alawode, Chief Executive Officer of DGI, described the ELGMC project as interactive and inclusive, involving assessments of leadership, policy development, and implementation capacities in the pilot states.

 The next stages will include focus group discussions, key informant interviews, data analysis, and the development of a draft capacity assessment report, followed by implementation of capacity strengthening plans and mentoring.